mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 >> Sustenance for his fledgeling.

 Sun Face Buddha, Moon Face Buddha: if this is just to take care of young birds in order to fly in the sky, well, Sun Face Buddha, Moon Face Buddha is a really gentle, soft suggestion how to live, how to affect life and death.
-But we do this; it’s not always [stuck?] in gentleness; there is a very strict, sharp suggestion there too.
+But we do this [Sun Face Buddha, Moon Face Buddha?].
+It’s not always [stuck?] in gentleness; there is a very strict, sharp suggestion there too.

 ##### 30:10